dawn4869/RepData_PeerAssessment1/PA1_template.md

 ```
 NA values have a small effect in median but not mean calculation
 # Are there differences in activity patterns between weekdays and weekends?
+##The strategy is firstly determine which day is it for every record by the function weekdays()
+Then, determine whether it is "Weekday" or "Weekend"

 ```r
 for (i in 1:length(data.fill$date)){